 Keeping your driveway and walkways clear from snow and ice accumulation from each winter storm serves a dual-purpose.
 It prevents slips and falls, and allows for easy access by vehicles.
 But it also prevents excess moisture from seeping into the small cracks of your driveway or walkway and doing greater damage when it expands into ice.
 This moisture could potentially cause damage, resulting the need to repave your driveway or walkway prematurely.

-Try removing the snow with easy-push shovels to save your back from strain (check out snow and ice removal tools on SALE this month at GNH).
+Try removing the snow with easy-push shovels to save your back from strain (check out snow and ice removal tools available at GNH).
 Then add a sprinkle of salt or ice-melt to help the moisture evaporate when the sunshine returns.

 As you go about the process of maintaining your home and property, don’t forget that the experts at GNH Lumber are happy answer your questions, offer guidance and provide time-saving tips!
 If you need winter gloves, snow shovels or window insulation, we have many items on SALE every month.
 CLICK HERE to view our web sales page, and check back often for new deals.